 Unconditional promises to give expected to be collected within one year are reported at their net realizable value.
 Unconditional promises to give expected to be collected in future years are recorded at the present value of estimated future cash flows.
-The resulting discount is computed using a risk-free interest rate applicable to the years in which the unconditional promises are received (discount rates ranging from 0.47% to 3.69%).
+The resulting discount is computed using a risk-free interest rate applicable to the years in which the unconditional promises are received (discount rates ranging from 0.58% to 2.62%).
 Amortization of the discounts is included in contribution revenue.
 The related allowance, an estimated amount, which, in management's judgment, is considered to be adequate to absorb future losses on amounts that may become uncollectible, is based upon a review of the outstanding pledges together with general historical collection experience.

-Functional Expenses - The costs of providing program and other activities have been summarized on a functional basis in the accompanying statements of activities.
+Functional Expenses - The costs of providing program and other activities have been summarized on a functional basis in the accompanying statements of activities (see also Note 11).
 Program service expenses (support for the University) and management and general expenses are based on direct costs.
 Fundraising for the Foundation is provided by the University.

 Income Taxes - The Internal Revenue Service (IRS) has determined the Foundation is exempt from income taxes under Section 501 of the Internal Revenue Code (Code).
-The Foundation is however subject to federal income tax on any unrelated business taxable income.
-Additionally, the Foundation has been determined by the IRS not to be a private foundation within the context of Section 509(a) of the Code.
+To the extent applicable, the Foundation is however subject to federal income tax on any unrelated business taxable income.
+The Foundation has been determined by the IRS not to be a private foundation within the context of Section 509(a) of the Code.